spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 | cluster-3            | k8s-zone         | az3           |

-The exact values for the k8s-region and k8s-zone tags can be different from those described in the above example, as long as they are unique.

 <br />

 # VMware Privileges

-The vSphere user account that deploys Palette must have the minimum vSphere privileges listed in the table.
+The vSphere user account that deploys Palette must have the minimum toot-level vSphere privileges listed in the table below.
 The **Administrator** role provides superuser access to all vSphere objects.
 For users without the **Administrator** role, one or more custom roles can be created based on tasks the user will perform.
 Permissions and privileges vary depending on the vSphere version you are using.

-Select the tab that corresponds with your vSphere version.
+Select the tab for your vSphere version.

 <br />